-Pull It Out
+Pull Creeping Charlie Out

-When pulling creeping Charlie, dig closely around the base of the plant with a dandelion fork or the shaft of a screwdriver to loosen the soil around the roots without breaking them.
+When pulling creeping Charlie, dig closely around the base of the plant with a weed fork or the shaft of a screwdriver to loosen the soil around the roots without breaking them.
 Pull up as much of the root system as possible.
-Creeping Charlie has a long, creeping root system so you may need to work slowly and carefully to get it all.
+Creeping Charlie has a long, spreading root system so you may need to work slowly and carefully to get it all.

 Smother the Problem

 Completely smothering the creeping Charlie can destroy both the roots and the top growth so the weed doesn't return.
 Cover the bed with cardboard sheets, a thick layer of newspaper or a piece of old carpet.
 Weighing the covering down with rocks or bricks ensures it stays in place so light and moisture don't reach the creeping Charlie.

-A Healthy Lawn
+Encourage a Healthy Lawn

 Proper lawn care can help eradicate creeping Charlie in lawn grass.
 Mowing properly, combined with regular lawn fertilization keeps the grass thick enough so creeping Charlie can't establish.
-Mow the lawn no shorter than 2 to 3 1/2 inches so the lawn shades out the creeping Charlie so it can't establish.
+Mow the lawn no shorter than 2 to 3 1/2 inches, dependingon the turfgrass species, so the lawn shades out the creeping Charlie so it can't establish.

 Planting vigorous shade-tolerant plants can provide a natural mulch that crowds out the weed.
-For example, hostas (Hosta spp.), which grow in USDA zones 3 through 9, can tolerate shade but their large leaves block moisture and sunlight from reaching the creeping Charlie.
+For example, hostas (Hosta spp., USDA zones 3-9) can tolerate shade but their large leaves block moisture and sunlight from reaching the creeping Charlie.
 Thinning out overhanging branches from trees and shrubs also lets more light reach the ground, which can inhibit the growth of creeping Charlie.